 While implants are very resilient and durable, they still need regular yearly maintenance by a certified dental hygienist.
 This can help to prevent peri-implantitis, which is the term used to describe infection and bone loss around an implant.

-So if you're looking to replace one or multiple missing teeth, please don't hesitate to contact our Colorado Springs dental office and ask about if whether or not dental implants are right for you.
-Our team will be more than happy to assist you and help you setup a consultation with Dr. Terveen, so that you can further discuss your options.
+So if you're looking to replace one or multiple missing teeth, please don't hesitate to contact our Colorado Springs dental office and ask whether or not dental implants are right for you.
+Our team will be more than happy to assist you and help you set up a consultation with Dr. Terveen so that you can further discuss your options.